alnazare/DocSearchEngine/README.md

 ## Usage
 To run DSE, open **`DocSearchEngine.exe`**.
 Input and output is currently handled through three .json files:
-- **```config.json```** holds basic configuration (display name, maximum responses per request number, etc.) and defines the document database location(s) - both folder and file paths are supported; the current implementation processes **.txt and .md files only**.
+- **```config.json```** holds basic configuration (display name, maximum responses per request number, etc.) and defines the document database location(s) - both folder and file paths are supported; the current implementation processes absolute paths and **.txt and .md files only**.
 Additionally, the "version" field keeps track of the config format version and shouldn't be edited in most cases;
 - **```requests.json```** holds the search requests, which will be used by the program to sift through the documents specified in *config.json*.
 A request may contain multiple words - the current implementation will try to find documents that contain the full query;
 - **```answers.json```** holds the serialized program output - the queries' results are displayed in order, and all results per one query are printed out from most to least relevant.